Thursday, July 9, 2009

 In fact, "Blind Tasting" does involve -- among other things -- dinner guests (though none are killed off), and it's closer to what Ms. Brio proposed: not exactly a whodunnit, but rather a "who done it to whom?"

-I find it especially ironic and poignant that the profits from Coming Together: Against the Odds go to Autism Speaks.
-Firstly, this is a condition quite familiar to me, and secondly, though the majority of autistic people do speak -- contrary to popular misconception -- my story tells of four couples who, at a strategic point in the narrative, are not permitted to communicate with speech or sound or even by using physical/body language, if doing so causes the "message transmitter" to be identified by the recipient.
+I find it particularly ironic and poignant, given my story's scenario, that the profits from Coming Together: Against the Odds go to Autism Speaks.
+The majority of autistic people do speak -- contrary to popular misconception.
+"Blind Tasting" offers an interpersonal counterpoint: four couples who, at a strategic point in the narrative, are not permitted to communicate with speech or sound or even by using physical/body language, if doing so causes the "message transmitter" to be identified by the recipient.

 To whet your proverbial whistle,* here is an excerpt -- a wee taste of "Blind Tasting."
 I shall begin as most mystery stories do: at the beginning...